Through the snow-sprayed window, I see

 paper snowflakes completing the wintry tableau,

-whilst older children perform A Christmas Carol,
+while older children perform A Christmas Carol,

-donning their turn of the last century apparel.
+donning their turn-of-the-last-century apparel.

 The streets glisten with neither sleet nor snow,

 but with the reflection of lights and candle glow;